Athens International Airport: Exceeding twenty million passengers (2016–2023) and beyond

 2016 was a landmark year for the Athens International Airport, both for domestic and international destinations.
 Annual results reflected a solid performance for a third year in a row fueled by double-digit growth, this time passing the twenty million mark, increased by 10.7% on year-over-year basis.
-Healthy growth continued in 2017 with the airport showing traffic increase of 8.6% to a total of 21.7 million passengers, yet another all-time record for the Athens airport.
+Healthy growth continued in 2017 with the airport showing a traffic increase of 8.6% to a total of 21.7 million passengers, yet another all-time record for the Athens airport.
 During 2018, the airport achieved yet another record high, reporting increased passenger traffic by 11% to more than 24.1 million passengers.
 Equally, aircraft traffic achieved a new record with a reported annual growth of 10.8% to 217,094 movements.

 For the first ten months of 2023, the airport traffic shows signs of further increase with passenger numbers up by 19.5% to 24.4 million passengers and aircraft movements up by 15.2%.
 By the end of 2023, Athens saw about 28.17 million international and domestic passengers.
 This is a 10.2% increase from 2019.

-In the second half of June 2018 Emirates added an extra daily flight from its base in Dubai Airport using the Airbus A380 superjumbo, marking the first time the "superjumbo" operated at the airport with a scheduled flight for a long period of time.
-The A380 service was continued until the end of August 2018.
+In the second half of June 2018, Emirates added an extra daily flight from its base in Dubai Airport using the Airbus A380 superjumbo, marking the first time the "superjumbo" operated at the airport with a scheduled flight.
+The A380 service was discontinued at the end of August 2018.